 - Trust consumers.
 Even if your marketing team says they have a winning brand asset, you should always rely first and foremost on real feedback from your target audience.
 Consumer feedback is the only way to gauge the true strength of a brand asset.

 - Use the same brand elements across the digital and physical worlds.
 If you use certain brand assets in your product packaging, those same assets should appear consistently in digital marketing campaigns, as well.

 - Keep an eye on your competition.
 It’s not uncommon for competitors to hijack brand elements, particularly those that aren’t protected by copyright or trademark.

 - Be smart about introducing new brand assets.
 If you’re developing a new brand asset, always use it in conjunction with your brand name until you’ve evaluated its brand association among consumers.
 Only when an element scores high for both prominence and uniqueness should it be used as a stand-alone brand asset in place of your brand name.
 Before you even introduce a new brand asset, though, you should evaluate it to ensure that there’s no existing association with competitors.
 (You don’t want to be a brand asset hijacker, do you?)

 How do brand assets benefit your company?
 First, they can help to bolster advertising effectiveness.
 Many consumers attribute ads they recognize to the wrong brand, and that’s a missed opportunity – you might even be giving your competitors an advantage.
-By leveraging your distinctive brand assets in advertising, you’ll increase association and get more traction from your ad dollars.

 Distinctive brand assets, when utilized effectively, can help to catapult a brand to the ranks of Nike and Apple.
-By relying on consumer insights to identify your most valuable brand assets and consistently developing and reinforcing those assets, you can boost your ROI by maximizing the effectiveness of your marketing campaigns throughout the entire buyer’s journey.
+By relying on consumer insights to identify your most valuable brand assets and consistently developing and reinforcing them, you can boost your ROI by maximizing the effectiveness of your marketing campaigns throughout the entire buyer’s journey.